babsey/nest-simulator-singularity/README.md

 Hint: Add this line in .bashrc

 Then execute a command to install singularity container with NEST simulator.
 The latest version of NEST simulator is 2.18.0.
+It will ask for password to get root rights to build singularity container.
 ```
 nest-singularity build 2.18.0
 ```